 You may want to consider a breast lift with implants if your nipples have dropped to the inferior portion of your breasts and you also want to increase or restore the fullness of your breasts.
 As the nipple typically drops with age, fluctuations in weight, and after pregnancy and/or breast feeding, a breast lift with implants can return the nipple to a youthful, more anatomical location.

 Most women can breastfeed normally with breast implants.
 However, if you are planning to become pregnant or breastfeed soon, Dr. Davis recommends waiting until after your pregnancy and breastfeeding journey is complete, as your breasts may change significantly following these events.

 What is Anaplastic Large Cell Lymphoma (ALCL)?

-ALCL is a VERY RARE lymphoma that has been associated with certain types of breast implants usually with a textured surface.
-The exact cause of this lymphoma is not clearly known at this point in time, however the breast implants that have been associated with a higher risk have been removed from the market.
+ALCL is a VERY RARE lymphoma that has been associated with certain types of breast implants, usually those with a textured surface.
+The exact cause of this lymphoma is currently not clear; however, the breast implants that have been associated with a higher risk have been removed from the market.

 What is Breast Implant Illness (BII)?

 Breast implant illness is a term used to define the various systemic symptoms that some women present and believe began after receiving breast implants.
 BII has been reported by women who have received both saline and silicone breast implants.
 While BII is not a medical diagnosis to date, there have not been any proven studies that demonstrate causative factors.

 Some women report improvement of symptoms following the removal of their implants; however, there are no specific studies that demonstrate that symptoms will or will not improve after implant removal.
 There are ongoing studies that continue to evaluate this condition.

 Choosing a Highly Qualified Surgeon for Your Breast Augmentation